Cross-sex friendship: Protection

-Historically, women are more vulnerable due to their smaller stature and lesser strength, on average, compared with men.
+Historically, women have been more vulnerable due to their smaller stature and lesser strength, on average, compared with men.
 Thus, women have consistently needed to secure protection for themselves.
 Seeking protection from men would have been an evolutionary advantage as women who do so increase their reproductive success, which has caused an evolved preference for men who are willing and able to offer protection.
-Therefore, it is not surprising that Bleske-Rechek & Buss (2001) found that women judged physical protection as a more important reason for initiating an opposite-sex friendship than did men and that opposite-sex friendship is a strategy women use for gaining physical protection.
+Therefore, it is not surprising that Bleske-Rechek & Buss found that women judged physical protection as a more important reason for initiating an opposite-sex friendship than did men and that opposite-sex friendship is a strategy women use for gaining physical protection.

-In this regard, males have historically been perceived as having an advantage in cross-sex friendships because the number of resources they have to offer in the relationship exceeds those of females (Monsour et al. 57).
-In terms of exchange principles within the friendship, women would benefit more than men (Monsour et al. 57).
-While women may enter into cross-sex friendships for protection, men may enter them for the possibility of sexual encounters (Akbulut and Weger 100).
-These interactions are desirable because men get to spread their genes through potential offspring (Akbulut and Weger 100).
-In return, females can benefit from this type of cross-sex friendship through their friend's interest in potential offspring (Akbulut and Weger 101).
-In this regard, the men within these cross-sex friendships would devote time and energy to caring for and protecting their potential children, which would be beneficial to the females in these relationships (Akbulut and Weger 101).
-Therefore, in cross-sex friendships, it has been discovered that males are commonly the ones more interested in initiating romantic relationships due to their potential benefits, as observed in a survey of male and female college students (Akbulut and Weger 110).
+In this regard, males have historically been perceived as having an advantage in cross-sex friendships because the number of resources they have to offer in the relationship exceeds those of females.
+In terms of exchange principles within the friendship, women would benefit more than men, while women may enter into cross-sex friendships for protection, men may enter them for the possibility of sexual encounters.
+These interactions are desirable because men get to spread their genes through potential offspring.
+In return, females can benefit from this type of cross-sex friendship through their friend's interest in potential offspring.
+In this regard, the men within these cross-sex friendships would devote time and energy to caring for and protecting their potential children, which would be beneficial to the females in these relationships.
+Therefore, in cross-sex friendships, it has been discovered that males are commonly the ones more interested in initiating romantic relationships due to their potential benefits, as observed in a survey of male and female college students.